hpcugent/vsc_user_docs/mkdocs/docs/HPC/only/gent/available_software/detail/RSEM.md

 # Available modules

-The overview below shows which RSEM installations are available per HPC-UGent Tier-2cluster, ordered based on software version (new to old).
+The overview below shows which RSEM installations are available per HPC-UGent Tier-2 cluster, ordered based on software version (new to old).

 To start using RSEM, load one of these modules using a `module load` command like: